Watford told to repay £900,000 to LNOC

 Watford have been ordered to repay finance firm LNOC £900,000 as a result of the financial misconduct that took place under ex-owner Laurence Bassini.

-In March Bassini was banned from football for three years and the club put under a limited transfer embargo.
+and the club put under a limited transfer embargo.

 He was found guilty by an independent Football League commission of failing to inform officials of financial agreements with LNOC.

 In the High Court, LNOC said it was owed a final repayment of £900,000.